-Outstanding amongst the family at this time was George Goring, 1st Earl of Norwich (1585-1663), an English soldier and politician who sat in the House of Commons between 1621 and 1628; Charles Goring, 2nd Earl of Norwich (1615-1671), an English soldier and aristocrat; George Goring, Lord Goring (1608-1657), an English Royalist...
-Another 71 words (5 lines of text) are included under the topic Early Goreink Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was George Goring, 1st Earl of Norwich (1585-1663), an English soldier and politician who sat in the House of Commons between 1621 and 1628; Charles Goring, 2nd Earl of Norwich (1615-1671), an English soldier and aristocrat; George Goring, Lord Goring (1608-1657), an English Royalist soldier; Sir William Goring (died 1658), the son of Sir...

 Migration of the Goreink family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Goreink were among those contributors: Joseph Gorring who settled in Baltimore, Maryland in 1820; Elizabeth Gorring settled in Virginia in 1677.